Do investors need to be concerned about Varonis Systems Inc. (VRNS)?

 Sponsored

-On October 19, 2022, Robert W. Baird started tracking Varonis Systems Inc. (NASDAQ: VRNS) recommending Outperform.
-A report published by Wolfe Research on July 25, 2022, Downgraded its rating to ‘Peer Perform’ for VRNS.
-Morgan Stanley also Downgraded VRNS shares as ‘Equal-Weight’, setting a target price of $35 on the company’s shares in a report dated June 27, 2022.
-Wells Fargo April 29, 2022d the rating to Overweight on April 29, 2022, and set its price target from $46 to $60.
-Jefferies initiated its ‘Buy’ rating for VRNS, as published in its report on April 18, 2022.
-Citigroup’s report from January 25, 2022 suggests a price prediction of $47 for VRNS shares, giving the stock a ‘Buy’ rating.
-Wells Fargo also rated the stock as ‘Equal Weight’.
+On November 01, 2022, Wells Fargo Downgraded Varonis Systems Inc. (NASDAQ: VRNS) to Underweight.
+A report published by Wedbush on November 01, 2022, Downgraded its rating to ‘Neutral’ for VRNS.
+Piper Sandler also Downgraded VRNS shares as ‘Neutral’, setting a target price of $20 on the company’s shares in a report dated November 01, 2022.
+Citigroup November 01, 2022d its ‘Buy’ rating to ‘Neutral’ for VRNS, as published in its report on November 01, 2022.
+Robert W. Baird’s report from October 19, 2022 suggests a price prediction of $38 for VRNS shares, giving the stock a ‘Outperform’ rating.
+Wolfe Research also rated the stock as ‘Peer Perform’.

 Analysis of Varonis Systems Inc. (VRNS)